binipringle/lawyeringseminar2/_texts/0-outline.md

 In any event, the bright line rule is that in federal court there is no general "citizen standing" or "taxpayer standing."
 [Note, just fyi: municipal taxpayers under certain circumstances may have standing to challenge municipal expenditures.
 (You need not know this exception for the exam.)]

-Exceptions:
+**Exceptions:**

 (a) To the extent that there is anything left of the “generalized grievance” concept as a prudential limitation, Congress can override this limitation (subject to the standards described in Akins and Spokeo and in the Kennedy concurrence in Lujan.)

-(b) Flast v.
-Cohen:  taxpayers have standing to challenge an exercise of Congress’s Article I, sec.
+(b) *Flast v.
+Cohen*:  taxpayers have standing to challenge an exercise of Congress’s Article I, sec.
 8 taxing and spending power as violative of First Amendment Establishment Clause.
-(Note that Hein v.
-Freedom From Religion Foundation, Inc. (2007) held that taxpayers have no standing to challenge executive branch expenditures as violative of the Establishment Clause.)
+(Note that *Hein v.
+Freedom From Religion Foundation, Inc.* (2007) held that taxpayers have no standing to challenge executive branch expenditures as violative of the Establishment Clause.)

 **General bar against plaintiff assertion of the legal rights of third parties not before the Court** (sometimes referred to as rule against jus (right) tertii (third party)).

-Understand the justification for this limitation: the idea that the party whose rights are most directly at stake ordinarily should have responsibility and control over litigation of those rights – and that courts should only allow the assertion of a third party’s rights by litigants whose interests are very closely aligned with the right-holder’s, and who can be trusted to advocate vigorously for the third-part’s rights.
+Justification for this limitation is the idea that the party whose rights are most directly at stake ordinarily should have responsibility and control over litigation of those rights.
+Therefore, courts should only allow the assertion of a third party’s rights by litigants whose interests are **very closely aligned with the right-holder’s**, and who can be trusted to **advocate vigorously** for the third-part’s rights.

-Exceptions:
+**Exceptions:**

 (a) Congressional override [NB: plaintiff must always meet Art III requirements.]

 (b) Where “enforcement of the challenged restriction against the litigant would result indirectly in the violation of third parties’ rights.”
-(For example, enforcement of the alcohol sales restriction against the Plaintiff bar owner in Craig v.
-Boren would result indirectly in the violation of the equal protection rights of the 18-20 year old men; or enforcement of criminal statutes prohibiting distributing contraceptives against the Plaintiff medical providers in Griswold would result in violation of their patients’ constitutional privacy and reproductive rights.)
+(For example, enforcement of the alcohol sales restriction against the Plaintiff bar owner in *Craig v.
+Boren* would result indirectly in the violation of the equal protection rights of the 18-20 year old men; or enforcement of criminal statutes prohibiting distributing contraceptives against the Plaintiff medical providers in Griswold would result in violation of their patients’ constitutional privacy and reproductive rights.)

 (c) Where the challenged statute, regulation, etc. would "preclude or otherwise adversely affect a relationship existing between the litigant and the persons whose rights are violated."  (e.g, the relationship between parochial schools and parents in Pierce v.
 Society of Sisters;  possibly the vendor-vendee relationship in Craig, or doctor-patient relationship in Griswold).
 Note that this exception overlaps with the second exception.